 In 2014/15 the Association made over 500 presentations available, either in printed or recorded formats.
 A similar number will be produced in 2016.

 All conference programs are confirmed following a ‘call for abstracts’ process.

 The ANZMH Association is pleased to host and support the following conferences,

-- Australian and New Zealand Eating Disorders and Obesity Conference, 16 – 17 May 2016
+- Australian and New Zealand Eating Disorders and Obesity Conference: 7 – 8 May 2017

 Our Program will feature presentations which are thought-provoking, researched and evidence-based and investigate best practice approaches to generational change.
-Gain insights from Bullying Experts who are engaging, knowledgeable and practical.
+Gain insights from experts who are engaging, knowledgeable and practical.